 National Guidance for Suspected Coronavirus Cases

 The government has put is place a policy of SELF ISOLATION for any patient with a new onset cough, and/or fever and/or loss of sense of taste/smell, that could be attributed to Covid-19 infection.
 Patients well enough to remain at home should self isolate for 10 days and ALL HOUSEHOLD MEMBERS should self isolate for 14 days.
-If any other household member who is already self isolated develops symptoms, they should remain isolated for 7 days from the onset of their symptoms EVEN IF this means for longer than 14 days in total from when the first household member became symptomatic.
-Patients well enough to remain at home WHO LIVE ALONE should self-isolate for 7 days.
+If any other household member who is already self isolated develops symptoms, they should remain isolated for 10 days from the onset of their symptoms EVEN IF this means for longer than 14 days in total from when the first household member became symptomatic.
+Patients well enough to remain at home WHO LIVE ALONE should self-isolate for 10 days.

 Medical certificates will not be issued for self-isolation or household isolation.
 Please utilise the NHS isolation note service available online.
 You can do this for yourself or another individual.